Distilling Magic States in the Bicycle Architecture: Background

 \subsection{Quantum Error Correction}

 Quantum Error Correction (QEC) is crucial for the development of scalable quantum computation \cite{shor1996fault-tolerant}.
 A quantum error correction code has parameters $[[n, k, d]]$, where $n$ is the number of physical qubits in hardware, $k$ is the number of encoded logical qubits which experience suppressed error rates and are used for computation, and the distance $d$ is a measure for the degree of error suppression.
-We define $k/n$ as the encoding rate of a code.
 The standard surface code has parameters $[[d^2+(d-1)^2, 1, d]]$ for variable $d$.

 Quantum low-density parity-check (QLDPC) codes, generalized from classical low-density parity-check (LDPC) codes, are particularly attractive for scalable fault-tolerant quantum computing due to their high encoding rates, which reduce the space overhead of FTQC, and sparse check structure, which allows for efficient decoding algorithms and locality in physical implementation.
-Recent advances in constructing high-rate codes~\cite{panteleev2021degenerate,bravyi2024high-threshold2,xu2024constant-overhead,lin2024quantum}, implementing logical operations~\cite{Breuckmann_2024,williamson2024low-overhead,he2025extractorsqldpcarchitecturesefficient,xu2025batchedhighratelogicaloperations}, and building hardware with long-range connections~\cite{Bravyi2022future,psiquantum2025manufacturable,xanadu-aghaee2025scaling,Bluvstein_2023} have established QLDPC codes as promising candidates for near-term quantum memories and FTQC.
+Recent advances in constructing high-rate codes~\cite{panteleev2021degenerate,bravyi2024high-threshold2,xu2024constant-overhead,lin2024quantum}, implementing logical operations~\cite{Breuckmann_2024,williamson2024low-overhead,he2025extractorsqldpcarchitecturesefficient,xu2025batchedhighratelogicaloperations}, and building hardware with long-range connections~\cite{bravyi2022future,psiquantum2025manufacturable,xanadu-aghaee2025scaling,Bluvstein_2023} have established QLDPC codes as promising candidates for near-term quantum memories and FTQC.